 Participants are also asked to not bring down pillows as the feathers will get everywhere if the pillow bursts.
 Guests should also put their pillows in a kitchen trash bag before wrapping them in a pillowcase to ensure none of the stuffing gets out.

 Some people even decorate their pillowcases or form into teams of pillowcase warriors.
 Check out this year's Facebook page for inspirations before you go.
 A customized pillowcase is a great way to make a statement and maybe even make new friends in the fray.

 Additional Details About the Pillow Fight

-Unlike in previous years, the D.C.
-International Pillow Fight Day 2018 event will take place in a small park on Independence Avenue between 14th and 15th Streets.
+The D.C.
+International Pillow Fight Day 2019 event will take place on the National Mall.
 You'll be able to take part in the fun with a great view of the Washington Monument.